Science POP Competition 2024

 Faire des pas permet de diminuer les complications liées au diabète de type 1

-Les personnes vivant avec le DT1 n'atteignent pas les recommandations sur l'activité physique car ils font fasse à de nombreuses barrières dont la plus importante est le risque d'hypoglycémie.
+Les personnes vivant avec le DT1 n'atteignent pas les recommandations sur l'activité physique car elles font face à de nombreuses barrières dont la plus importante est le risque d'hypoglycémie.
 Il existe également des recommandations sur le nombre de pas (10 000 pas/j).
 Et d'après notre analyse récente, un nombre de pas plus élevé est associé à de meilleurs résultats en lien avec le DT1 sans pour autant augmenter les risques d'hypoglycémies ou d'autres complications.
 Cela nous permet d'encourager les personnes qui vivent avec le DT1 à être plus active de manière simple et sécuritaire..

 Morgane Goux